Sir John Pringle, 1st Baronet

-Sir John Pringle, 1st Baronet Bt PRS (10 April 1707 – 18 January 1782) was a Scottish physician who has been called the "father of military medicine" (although Ambroise Paré and Jonathan Letterman have also been accorded this sobriquet).
+Sir John Pringle, 1st Baronet Bt PRS (10 April 1707 – 18 January 1782) was a Scottish physician who has been described as the "father of military medicine" alongside Ambroise Paré and Jonathan Letterman.

 Biography

 Youth and early career

 John Pringle was the youngest son of Sir John Pringle, 2nd Baronet, of Stichill, Roxburghshire (1662–1721), by his spouse Magdalen (d.
 December 1739), daughter of Sir Gilbert Eliott, 3rd Baronet, of Stobs.

 He was educated at St Andrews, at Edinburgh, and at Leiden.
 In 1730 he graduated with a degree of Doctor of Physic at the last-named university, where he was an intimate friend of Gerard van Swieten and Albrecht von Haller.

 He settled in Edinburgh at first as a physician, but between 1733 and 1744 was also Professor of Moral Philosophy at Edinburgh University.

 In 1742 he became physician to the Earl of Stair, then commanding the British army in Flanders.
 About the time of the battle of Dettingen in Bavaria in June 1743, when the British army was encamped at Aschaffenburg, Pringle, through the Earl of Stair, brought about an agreement with the Marshal of Noailles, the French commander, that military hospitals on both sides be considered as neutral, immune sanctuaries for the sick and wounded, and should be mutually protected.
 The International Red Cross, as constituted by the modern Geneva Conventions, developed from this conception and agreement.

 In 1744 he was appointed by the Duke of Cumberland physician-general to the forces in the Low Countries.
 In 1749, having settled in a smart house in Pall Mall, London, he was made physician in ordinary to the Duke of Cumberland.

 On 1 April 1752 he married Charlotte (d.
 Dec 1753) second daughter of Dr William Oliver (1695–1764) of Bath, the inventor of Bath Oliver biscuits, but they had no issue.

 In 1760, he wrote an appreciation of the Life of General James Wolfe.

 On 5 June 1766 John Pringle was created a baronet, and in 1774 he was appointed Physician to His Majesty King George III.

 He was also a frequent travelling companion to Benjamin Franklin.
 The successful London bookseller Andrew Millar noted Pringle and Franklin as dinner guests at his home.